-A brief history of The Rex Hotel
+The history of The Rex Hotel in Toronto

-Ownership has stayed in the same family's hands for more than 60 years, and yet surprisingly little has been written about how it became such an integral part of Toronto's musical history.
+Ownership has stayed in the same family's hands for more than 65 years, and yet surprisingly little has been written about how it became such an integral part of Toronto's musical history.

 It's still unclear when the building was originally erected, but when former grocery store owners Jack Ross and Morris Myers took over in 1950 it was already operating as a hotel and beer hall, with a menswear store on the south end.

 According to owner Bob Ross, the clientele during that time period were "primarily semi-skilled workmen from the area, which had a lot of light industries - printing companies, lathers, trucking companies - who came in for lunch and after work, as well as neighbourhood residents who came in the evening to socialize, watch the hockey game on TV, play pool, shuffleboard, and darts."

 It wasn't until 1980 that the bar started to book music, in response to the changing face of Queen West.

 He'd often end up at the nearby jazz hotspot Bourbon Street & Basement Street, and gradually some of those musicians ended up coming by the Rex between sets, partially because the beer was cheaper.

 As Bob Ross recalls it, the impetus to start booking jazz at the Rex came from a night in the mid-80s when renowned Canadian sax player DT Thompson walked in one night playing "When The Saints Go Marching In," strolling around the room while blowing on his horn, and then ending up at the bar, asking "was that good enough for a rye and coke?"

 While the local talent has mostly filled the schedule, they've also seen a huge amount of international names play their small front room over the years: Joshua Redman, Kurt Elling, Maceo Parker, Roy Hargrove, Wynton Marsalis and many more have graced their stage.

-The south end of the hotel has been modernized, with individual washrooms replacing the original rooming house-style communal facilities, but the remaining sections are being renovated at a slower pace to avoid disruption of the day-to-day operations.
+The south end of the hotel was modernized first, with individual washrooms replacing the original rooming house-style communal facilities, while the remaining sections were renovated at a slower pace to avoid disruption of the day-to-day operations.

 Over the years, the working class origins of the bar have been gradually and subtly updated, without disrupting any of that old-Toronto charm.